protimroy/engineering-log/pages/dagster.md

 ###### Pre-requisites

+We will need these pre-requisites to get started:

 - Ubuntu 22.04+ (I used 24.04)
 - [Tailscale](https://tailscale.com) account (for secure remote access)
 - Basic familiarity with Linux, systemd, and Python virtual environments